Robert Stewart Hyndman: War service

 With war looming, Hyndman returned to Canada in 1939 and joined the Royal Canadian Air Force (RCAF) in June, 1940.
 He served as a flight instructor at Uplands Airport in Ottawa from 1941–1943.
 From 1943 until 1944, Hyndman was stationed at Biggin Hill, England and flew Spitfires on bombing runs over the English Channel as part of RCAF 411 Squadron, 126 Wing.
 Hyndman’s drawings of his experiences caught the attention of government officials.

 Official war artist

-Hyndman was an Official Canadian War artist during the Second World War.

-Following his tour retirement (Hyndman flew 155 missions over France and the Netherlands) in September 1944, he was appointed an Official War Artist.
+Following his tour retirement (Hyndman flew 155 missions over France and the Netherlands) in September 1944, he was appointed an Official Second World War artist.
 Hyndman created a total of 68 paintings during his appointment.
 By war's end, Hyndman had painted most of the Canadian military’s senior commanders and many of the fighter aces of the RCAF.

 While portraits formed the bulk of his production, he also captured his experiences as a pilot.
 Some of his works can be seen as part of the Beaverbrook War Art Collection’s touring Canvas of War exhibit, as well as on permanent display at the Canadian War Museum in Ottawa.